How judo passion engulfed 'the man who shot the Sixties'

 - Two decades after his tragic death, his wife and fellow judoka recall that passion

-(CNN)Terence Donovan was labeled "the man who shot the Sixties", his iconic photographs credited with helping to "launch a thousand stars".
+(CNN)Terence Donovan is widely known as "the man who shot the Sixties," while his iconic photographs are credited with helping to "launch a thousand stars."

-He photographed everyone from Princess Diana to a naked Julie Christie, and models ranging from Twiggy to Naomi Campbell, in the process making the son of a lorry driver from East London into a self-made millionaire.
+Donovan photographed everyone from Princess Diana to a naked Julie Christie, and models such as Twiggy and Naomi Campbell.
+In the process, the son of a lorry driver from East London became a self-made millionaire.

-But while photography was both his job and his passion, Donovan's other overriding interest was in judo.
+But while photography was both Donovan's job and passion, his other overriding interest was judo.

-Speaking 21 years after his death, his wife Diana explains to CNN: "Judo and photography were the two great loves of his life -- nothing meant more to him."
+For Donovan, who tragically committed suicide in 1996, judo was a daily pursuit.
+Each evening after work he would head to the Budokwai, his judo club in London.

-And these shared passions were often intertwined -- his fellow judoka at The Budokwai, his club in London, once acting as bodyguards to Princess Diana or else as extras in the adverts he also directed.
+Over the years, his fellow judoka at The Budokwai would act as bodyguards to Princess Diana and would even appear as extras in the adverts he directed.

-His wife says: "He was enormously proud of the book, it was something that gave him the greatest pleasure and he had a very strong friendship with Mr Kashiwazaki."
+"He was enormously proud of the book, it was something that gave him the greatest pleasure and he had a very strong friendship with Mr Kashiwazaki," his wife Diana recently told CNN.

-For Donovan, who tragically committed suicide in 1996, judo was a daily pursuit, each evening heading after work to the Budokwai.

 A judo practice target